Inter, keep an eye on Thuram: he’s found his form with the national team. A goal and an assist against Colombia in a friendly have ended a goal drought that had lasted since 2023 | Goal.com Malaysia

 THE GOAL, THEN THE ASSIST

-41st minute of the first half: Akliouche breaks down the right, crosses into the box where Thuram – left criminally unmarked by the Colombian centre-backs – rises highest to beat goalkeeper Montero, who had come off his line poorly, and makes it 2-0 with the ball hitting the crossbar before going in.
+41st minute of the first half: Akliouche breaks down the right, crosses into the box where Thuram – left criminally unmarked by the Colombian centre-backs – rises highest to beat goalkeeper Montero, who had come off his line poorly, and makes it 2-0 as the ball hits the crossbar before going in.
 Doué had opened the scoring on the half-hour mark.

-In the 56th minute, Doué also provided the assist for his second goal, playing a low ball in from the right for the PSG starlet to arrive and complete his brace.
+In the 56th minute, Doué also provided the assist for his second goal, a low cross from the right for the PSG starlet, who capitalised on a mistake by Juventus’ Cabal.
+Thuram’s game ended in the 78th minute, when he was substituted for Mbappé shortly after Campaz’s goal made it 3-1.

 THURAM'S SEASON